mikrono/tModLoaderWiki_kr_ko/ModProjectile.md

 Determines which type of vanilla projectile this ModProjectile will copy the behavior (AI) of.
 Leave as 0 to not copy any behavior.
 Defaults to 0.

+### public int drawOffsetX

+How far to the right of its position this projectile should be drawn.
+Defaults to 0.

+### public int drawOriginOffsetY

+The vertical origin offset from the projectile's center when it is drawn.
+The origin is essentially the point of rotation.
+This field will also determine the vertical drawing offset of the projectile.

+### public float drawOriginOffsetX

+The horizontal origin offset from the projectile's center when it is drawn.

 ## Methods

 ### public virtual bool Autoload(ref string name, ref string texture)